Top 12 Niche Scraper Pricing and Costs: 2026 Guide

 is a Windows desktop scraper with a visual interface.

-- No Monthly Fees: Pay once, own forever.
+• No Monthly Fees: Pay once, with lifetime access to valid versions.

 Pros: